Administration of territory in dynastic China: Tang dynasty (618–907)

-The Tang dynasty was divided into circuits, which were divided into prefectures, which were further divided into counties.
-There were three Superior Prefectures known as Jingzhao, in the Chang'an area, Henan, in the Luoyang area, and Taiyuan, in modern Shanxi Province.
-Each Superior Prefecture was nominally administered by an Imperial Prince but usually another official was actually in charge.
+At the beginning of the Tang dynasty, Emperor Taizong introduced "circuits" to help monitor the operation of prefectures (rather than a new primary level of administration).
+The circuit was assigned a Surveillance Commissioner (ancha shi), who functioned as an overall coordinator rather than a governor, and visited prefectures and checked up on the performance of officials.
+In 639, these 10 circuits were oversaw 43 commanderies, themselves subdivided into 358 prefectures.
 A normal prefecture was administered by a Prefect.
 Sometimes a prefecture could be designated an Area Command (dudu fu) under an Area Commander (dudu) and a few prefectures could be grouped together into a Superior Area Command (da dudu fu) under a Commander-in-chief (da dudu).
-Area Commanders were later replaced by Defense Commands (zhen) under Military Commissioners (jiedushi).
-The circuit was assigned a Surveillance Commissioner (ancha shi), who functioned as an overall coordinator rather than a governor, and visited prefectures and checked up on the performance of officials.
+There were three Superior Prefectures known as Jingzhao (in the Chang'an area), Henan (in the Luoyang area), and Taiyuan (in modern Shanxi Province).
+Each Superior Prefecture was nominally administered by an Imperial Prince but usually another official was actually in charge.
+Area Commands were later replaced by Defense Commands (zhen) under Military Commissioners (jiedushi).
 After the An Lushan Rebellion (16 December 755 – 17 February 763), the role of the Surveillance Commissioner shifted to that of a more direct civil governor while many Military Commissioners became autonomous warlords in all but name.
 Sometimes borderlands were designated a Protectorate (duhu fu) under a Protector (duhu).

+In 733, Emperor Xuanzong expanded the number of circuits to 15 by establishing separate circuits for the areas around Chang'an and Luoyang, and by splitting the large Shannan and Jiangnan circuits into 2 and 3 new circuits respectively.
+He also established a system of permanent inspecting commissioners, though without executive powers.